MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/WhatsNew/3_BuildMayAnalyticsNews2025.md

 ## **Expanding Chat with User Data Capabilities to Power BI and Copilot Studio**

 > Microsoft extends **chat-based AI interactions** with **user data** across **Power BI** and **Copilot Studio**, enabling **context-aware AI responses**.
+> `We’re making it easier than ever to explore data using natural language.
+With the new “Chat with your data” experience in Power BI and Copilot Studio, users can simply ask questions and get insights without needing to dig through reports or write complex queries.
+Whether you're a business analyst or a data scientist, our AI-powered agents help you find answers quickly using the tools you already know and trust.`

 > [!IMPORTANT]
 > **Copilot Studio now supports fine-tuned LLMs**, allowing **custom AI agents** to interact with **Power BI datasets**.